 Stated clerk.
 The person who is elected to maintain official records of a church session, presbytery, synod, and General Assembly.
 The stated clerk of the General Assembly also represents the denomination in ecumenical settings and oversees the work of the Office of the General Assembly, based in Louisville, Kentucky.

 Teaching elder.
 Also called ministers of the Word and Sacrament, teaching elders are ordained to preach and teach the faith of the church, interpret and administer the sacraments, provide for the care and mission of the people, and participate in the responsibilities of governance.
 Many teaching elders serve a congregation as your typical pastor, associate pastor, or youth minister.
 But other teaching elders serve as hospital and military chaplains, Christian educators, college ministers, mission coworkers, even church journalists.
 Before ordination, they go through an intensive inquiry and candidacy process of preparation, attend seminary where they earn a master of divinity, and generally do field education placements in both chaplaincy and congregational settings, as well as learn both biblical Greek and Hebrew.
 Though called to this special form of teaching ministry, all people are ministers in the PC(USA).

-Mr. Southam gives permission for this article to be reproduced for local use—with two stipulations:
+Rev. Southam gives permission for this article to be reproduced for local use — with two stipulations: